germc/mobile-js/readme.md

 getRestaurantList: returns a list of restaurants that deliver to the current user and satisfy the current search conditions
 getRestaurantDetails: returns a specific restaurant's info, including its menu as a nested array
 populateMenuItems: alternative function to load menu items for a specific restaurant, whose id is passed in as the sole parameter

+## order.js
+recentOrders: returns an array of recent orders for the currently logged-in user